-- be on time at the designated loading zone; - stay off the road at all times while walking to and waiting for school transportation; - line up single file off the roadway to enter; - wait until the school transportation is completely stopped before moving forward to enter; - refrain from crossing a highway until the driver signals it is safe to cross; - properly board and depart the vehicle; - go immediately to a seat and be seated.
+- be on time at the designated loading zone (10 minutes prior to scheduled stop); - o stay off the road at all times while walking to and waiting for school transportation; - o line up single file off the roadway to enter; - wait until the school transportation is completely stopped before moving forward to enter; - o refrain from crossing a highway until the driver signals it is safe to cross; - o properly board and depart the vehicle; - o go immediately to a seat and be seated.

 It is the parents' responsibility to inform the bus driver when their child will not be aboard school transportation.
-Drivers will not wait for students who are not at their designated stops on time
+Drivers will not wait for students who are not at their designated stops on time.